FHPythonUtils/LayeredImage/README.md

 Layers are rasterized before being written to TIFF/ GIF or WEBP First child layers are placed in a group when written to LSR
 ```

+## .layered
+.layered is highly inspired by the open raster format and aims to provide an
+exchange format in the cases when saving in ora would cause unacceptable data
+loss. .layered has been designed so that if the format became deprecated and no
+readers existed for it tomorrow, the data would be easily salvageable.

+See the [LAYERED_SPEC](/LAYERED_SPEC.md) for more information.

 ## Docs
 See the [Docs](/DOCS.md) for more information.